Brayanvp/Brayanvp/README.md

 - 👋 Hi, I’m @Brayanvp
 - 👀 I’m interested in ...clonar tarjetas
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...a utilizar termux
-- 💞️ I’m looking to collaborate on ...a utilizar termux
+- 💞️ I’m looking to collaborate on ... hacker

 - 📫 How to reach me ...